-- Studied economics with a focus on public economics and econometrics at Freie Universität Berlin
+- Studies in economics with a focus on finance and econometrics as well as doctoral studies in the research group "Tax and Social Policy with Growing Inequality" at the Freie Universität Berlin

 Niehues, Judith / Stockhausen, Maximilian, 2021, An international comparison with a special focus on the case of Germany.
 Inequality revisited, IW-Report, Nr.
 18, Köln / Berlin

 Beznoska, Martin / Hentze, Tobias / Kochskämper, Susanna / Stockhausen, Maximilian, 2019, Die Besteuerung von Ehepaaren in Deutschland. Ökonomische Effekte verschiedener Reformvorschläge, IW-Analyse, No. 133, Köln / Berlin

 Pimpertz, Jochen / Stockhausen, Maximilian, 2019, Grundsicherung statt Grundrente.
 Eine Frage der Reichweite und Treffsicherheit, in: IW-Trends, 2019, No. 3